qks1lver/metaboloc/README.md

-# TonKnows
+# MetaboLoc
-#### A simple network miner
-Very much in ALPHA right now
+#### Metabolic Network Compartmentalization Classifier

 Python 3

 ### What is this for?
+This is part of the **COMET (COmpartmentalization of METabolic network) PIPELINE**.

 I have a network with **nodes** connected through **links**.
 Some of the nodes I know have property **X** and some I know have property **Y**.
 But I don't know them all, so can I predict the properties (X, Y, or both) of the unknown nodes?

-**TonKnows** is a multilabel multiclass classifier designed to shed some light on the characteristics of your network using very simple base classifiers to ask understandable questions.
+**MetaboLoc** is a multilabel multiclass classifier designed to shed some light on the characteristics of your network using very simple base classifiers to ask understandable questions.
 1. Do I have enough data?
 2. Do neighboring nodes determine the property of a target node?